• Skip to primary navigation

 17. Lemon

-If you’re experiencing urinary tract infection, consuming lemon will do wonders for you.
+If you’re experiencing a urinary tract infection, consuming lemon will do wonders for you.
 It also contains diuretic properties and different types of antioxidants.
 Lemon helps alleviate the symptoms of edema such as water retention.

 18. Cranberry juice